bullmoose20/Plex-Stuff/README.md

 2. Create a folder with the jpg files you want to process and place process-tcards.cmd in that same directory
 3. Run `process-tcards.cmd`
 4. Original files will not be touched and results are stored in `results` subfolder and the `grayscale` subfolder

+## pumpanddump

+This script will dump your plex db to a file and reimport it which usually repairs your db when you are seeing corruption and unable to download the db via the ui or the plexapi.
+This script is currently setup to work with the hotio plex container......
+It ROCKS! https://hotio.dev/containers/plex/

+### Usage
+1. Copy the script into /mnt/user/data/scripts/plex-scripts/pumpanddump folder (or any other unraid scripts folder you use)
+2. Review the paths in the file like the `sqlplex=` variable (around line 5) and the `docker cp` line (around line 40)
+3. Open a terminal session and navigate to that folder with the script and run: `chmod 755 pumpanddump.sh` to make it executable
+4. Run `./pumpanddump.sh plex` where `plex` is the name of your container